Kyserbyte/filament-bootstrapper/README.md

 This is a tiny tool repo that provide a fast and quick way to bootstrap a Filament/Laravel project by using docker containers to set a development environment

+## Pre-requisites
+You need to have docker installed on your machine.
+Please follow this guide to install it https://docs.docker.com/get-docker/

+Please note that the tool is based on bash scripts so you can run it only on *nix systems (like Linux or MacOS)

 ## How to use it

 The project is provided of a simple bash cli to manage all the operations.